eclipse-archived/codewind-docs/docs/_documentations/project-settings.md

 # Project settings

 Project settings tell Codewind more about the specifics of your project and can affect the status or behavior of your application.
 Project settings can be configured from the `Project Overview` page that is accessible from a project's context menu.
-You can also find the project settings in the `.cw-settings` file of the project which you can edit from the IDE.
+You can also find the project settings in the `.cw-settings` file of the project, which you can edit from the IDE.
 The workspace automatically picks up changes to these fields.

 Supported project settings include:
 * [Context root](#context-root)